michaelschung/cs224n-project/README.md

 4. Click "Connect" (might have to reload the page for it to un-gray)
 5. Copy paste the `ssh` command into your terminal
 6. DON'T FORGET TO STOP THE VM WHEN YOU'RE DONE.
 JUST PRESS THE STOP BUTTON.
+*Note: the IP seems to change every time you start the VM, so don't bother making an alias to `ssh` in or anything.
+Just copy-paste the command each time.*

 ### Inside the VM
 * The VM is connected to my Github account, and our repo is cloned in `~/cs224n-project`.